 Feelings of fatigue or weakness

-You might be asking yourself “Well, I have some of these symptoms.
-What can I do to overcome them?”.
-Well you are in luck because there are a number of things that we can all do to manage anxiety appropriately.
+You might be asking yourself, “Well, I have some of these symptoms.
+What can I do to overcome them?”
+Thankfully, there are a number of things that we can all do to manage anxiety appropriately.

-Therapy is a great way for anyone to be able to explore these symptoms and what maybe causing them in a safe, non-judgmental, and therapeutic environment.
-Having a therapist who you can discuss these anxious feelings with, determine possible causes can bring symptoms of relief.
-During a therapy session, the therapists discuss individual’s’ specific situations and possible solutions.
+Therapy is a great way for anyone to be able to explore these symptoms and what might be causing them in a safe and non-judgmental environment.
+Having a therapist who you can discuss these anxious feelings with and determine possible causes can bring symptoms of relief.
+During a session, the mental health counselor will discuss an individual’s’ specific situations and possible solutions.
 A study done by Quast (2014) found that therapy has a positive effect on the reduction of symptoms of anxiety.

 Deep belly breathing can be an easy way to overcome anxiety in any situation.
-At times when I get frustrated or anxious I must stop what I am doing to take three deep breaths.
-It is important that while taking these deep breaths the amount of time you inhale, hold the breath, and exhale are five seconds or more.
-During these breaths ensure that your breath is coming deep from your stomach and rather short breaths from your chest.
-While working with children I recommend that they “fill their balloon” which is their diaphragm, or stomach area.
-If you have done yoga this is like abdominal breathing or ujjayi breath.
-After completing these breaths your body will be back in a more relaxed state.
+At times when I get frustrated or anxious, I stop what I am doing to take three deep breaths.
+While taking these deep breaths, make sure the amount of time you inhale, hold the breath, and exhale are five seconds or more.
+During these breaths, ensure that your breath is coming deep from your stomach and rather short breaths from your chest.
+While working with children, I recommend that they “fill their balloon” which is their diaphragm, or stomach area.
+If you have done yoga, this is like abdominal breathing or ujjayi breath.
+After completing these breaths, your body will be back in a more relaxed state.

 Quast, A. (2014).
 Yogerapy: An Integrated Yoga and Cognitive-Behavioral, Family-Based Intervention for Children with Anxiety Disorders in High Achieving Environments.
 Ph.D. of Pyschology.
 The Chicago School of Professional Psychology, 2014.
 Print.